knpuniversity/contributing/knpu/documentation-bug.md

 ## Cloning the Docs

-Go back to the homepage of the Symfony docs.
+Go back to the homepage of the docs.
 Copy the clone URL: let's clone this down onto our machine.
 At your terminal, move back into the main contributing directory and run `git clone` and paste.

 ```terminal-silent